quinngl/modeling-injuries-in-runners-project/README.md

 ## Overview

-This project focuses on predicting injuries in competitive runners using Bayesian Machine Learnung techniques.
+This project focuses on modeling and understanding injuries in competitive runners using Bayesian Machine Learning techniques.
 This dataset consists of detailed training logs from a Dutch high-level running team spanning seven years (2012-2019), including middle and long-distance runners (800 meters to marathon).
 The goal is to analyze training parameters and subjective assessments to predict and prevent injuries.

 ## Dataset Descriptuon